lab1092/blender-manual_ja/manual/materials/properties/transparency.rst

    This is used to control the threshold after which the filter color starts to come into play.
 Depth
    Sets the maximum number of transparent surfaces a single ray can travel through.
 There is no typical value.
-   Transparent objects outside the :guilabel:`Depth` range will be rendered pitch black if viewed through the transparent object that the :guilabel:`Depth` is set for.
-In other words, if you notice black areas on the surface of a transparent object, the solution is probably to increase its :guilabel:`Depth` value (this is a common issue with ray tracing transparent objects).
+   Transparent objects outside the *Depth* range will be rendered pitch black if viewed through the transparent object that the *Depth* is set for.
+In other words, if you notice black areas on the surface of a transparent object, the solution is probably to increase its *Depth* value (this is a common issue with ray tracing transparent objects).
    You may also need to turn on transparent shadows on the background object.